ProfessorAkram/Unity-Programming/docs/unity-physics-movement.md

 - Continuous motion without needing to update the position every frame manually.

 <br>

 > [!WARNING]
 >
 > The example above uses `Rigidbody.velocity` to demonstrate the syntax for accessing the property.
-However, in practice, you s**hould never use the class name directly**.
+However, in practice, you **should never use the class name directly**.
 You always access the velocity through a **reference to the component**.
 > In our case, that reference is `_rigidBody.linearVelocity`.
 The reference name could vary, some developers use `_rb`, but it’s **best practice to be explicit** in your variable names.
 For clarity, `_rigidBody` is preferred here.
+>
 <br>

 This mirrors real-world physics: the veheical keeps moving at a set velocity until another force (collision, player input, braking) changes it.